Staging and prognosis for melanoma

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.
 Instead, your doctor can discuss any concerns you may have.

 Melanoma can be treated most effectively in its early stages when it is still confined to the top layer of the skin (epidermis).
-The more deeply a melanoma grows into the lower layer of the skin (dermis), the greater the risk that it could spread to nearby lymph nodes or other organs.
+The deeper a melanoma grows into the lower layer of the skin (dermis), the greater the risk that it could spread to nearby lymph nodes or other organs.

-In recent years, new drug treatments such as immunotherapy and targeted therapy have improved the prognosis for people with melanoma that has spread from the primary site (advanced or metastatic melanoma) or is at very high risk of spreading.
+In recent years, newer drug treatments such as immunotherapy and targeted therapy have improved the prognosis for people with melanoma that has spread from the primary site (advanced or metastatic melanoma) or is at very high risk of spreading.

 → READ MORE: Your health care team